 A cost of illness study establishes the costs associated with having a specific condition, both on an individual annual basis and to society as a whole.
-MDA’s study was a comprehensive study, including both medical and nonmedical costs, and loss of income to families due to caregiving, loss of opportunities for education, etc.
+MDA’s study was comprehensive, including both medical and nonmedical costs, as well as loss of income to families due to caregiving, loss of opportunities for education, etc.

-MDA’s study was designed to study amyotrophic lateral sclerosis (ALS), Duchenne muscular dystrophy (DMD), myotonic muscular dystrophy (MMD, or DM) and early- and late-onset spinal muscular atrophy (SMA).
+MDA’s study was designed to study amyotrophic lateral sclerosis (ALS), Duchenne muscular dystrophy (DMD), myotonic dystrophy (DM) and early- and late-onset spinal muscular atrophy (SMA).
 These diseases were selected for a number of reasons:

 Unfortunately, the data for SMA did not prove to be useful due to small sample sizes and the inability to distinguish between early- and late-onset disease, in which the costs are very different.

-The per-patient annual costs for ALS, DMD and MMD are as follows:
+The per-patient annual costs for ALS, DMD and DM are as follows:

 |Disorder||Medical Costs||Nonmedical Costs||Lost Income||Total|

-The annual costs for ALS, DMD and MMD for U.S. society as a whole, based on the best available statistics on prevalence of the diseases in the U.S., are as follows:
+The annual costs for ALS, DMD and DM for U.S. society as a whole, based on the best available statistics on prevalence of the diseases in the U.S., are as follows:

 |Disorder||Total National Cost|

-The total estimated cost of illness to the nation for ALS, DMD and MMD combined is $1.07 to $1.37 billion per year.
+The total estimated cost of illness to the nation for ALS, DMD and DM combined is $1.07 to $1.37 billion per year.
 The authors note that this estimate is likely to be conservative.

 Different stakeholders will use this data in myriad ways.
 A family may be interested to see what the average cost is in comparison to their own experience.
 A researcher may use the number to justify why his or her research should be funded, relative to research into another disease.
 A drug development company might use it to justify why an insurance company should reimburse a newly developed drug, and organizations like MDA will use it to lobby the government for allocation of more resources to alleviate the costs absorbed by individuals and families living with a particular condition.

 Putting a number to the impact of a disease allows that impact to be compared to other diseases.
-This is extremely important in competing for limited resources, such as allocation of research dollars, allocation of disability support, etc. These numbers show that the cost of living with ALS, myotonic dystrophy and Duchenne muscular dystrophy are all of a similar magnitude in comparison to diseases such as multiple sclerosis and Parkinson’s disease, which often get more federal attention.
+This is extremely important when it comes to competing for limited resources, such as allocation of research dollars, allocation of disability support, etc. These numbers show that the cost of living with ALS, myotonic dystrophy and Duchenne muscular dystrophy are all of a similar magnitude in comparison to diseases such as multiple sclerosis and Parkinson’s disease, which often get more federal attention.

 MDA will use this data in various ways through our advocacy program to lobby for increased allocation of resources to our disease areas.
 We also will share the information with researchers and companies in order to help them to make a case for further involvement in the area.
 In addition, more detailed studies are expected to follow up on the data collected here.